 Understanding Per Capita Cost of Service

 Many of you are familiar with PRORAGIS, NRPA's cutting-edge, online management tool designed specifically to aid public park and recreation agencies with benchmarking, best practices, and decision-making.
-If you haven’t had a chance to work with PRORAGIS, we highly recommend checking it out and getting started on your profile here.
-To fully take advantage of all PRORAGIS has to offer, we’ll be highlighting the practical ways you can use the database and benchmarking standards to help you every day.
+If you haven’t had a chance to work with PRORAGIS, we highly recommend checking it out.

 The first is our series of "Unlocking the Secrets to PRORAGIS" is on per capita cost of services and programs.